-1. Spread a layer of shaving cream on a finger paint tray or baking sheet.
+To start off, have the kids spread a layer of shaving cream on a finger paint tray or baking sheet.

-4. Once the design is finished, place a piece of paper on top of the painted shaving cream.
+Once the design is finished, place a piece of paper on top of the painted shaving cream.

-5. Using a piece of cardboard as a squeegee, scrape the shaving cream off the paper.
+Using a piece of cardboard as a squeegee, scrape the shaving cream off the paper.
 The paint design will remain behind.

-6. Ooooh and aaaaah at the beautiful art that’s been created!
+Of course, now it’s time to ooooh and aaaaah at the beautiful art that’s been created!

 We also had fun creating a print, then making a second print from it.
-We had such a good time that our scented shaving cream art expanded past just one day!
+We had such a good time that our scented shaving cream art expanded past just one day.